Bellarmine University: Norton Health Science Center

 Bellarmine's main science and research facility is the Norton Health Science Center (NHSC).
 NHSC was completed in 2004 and has 30,000 sqft of floor space.
 The floor space is divided into laboratories, faculty offices and classrooms.
-The facility also includes a courtyard for the science quadrangle and an animal holding facility for the Psychology Department.
+The facility also includes a courtyard for the science quadrangle.
 NHSC cost $6.5 million to build and was funded primarily by private donations.

 Horrigan Hall

-Horrigan Hall is named after the university's first president, Msgr.
-Alfred Horrigan, and serves as the campus center.
+Horrigan Hall is named after the university's first president, Alfred Horrigan, and serves as the campus center.
 Architects Thomas J. Nolan & sons designed the facility in "modern" 1950s style and Al J. Schneider Company was the general contractor.
 The exterior is of rough textured brick with limestone trim.
 The three-story building sits atop a hill on campus featuring a six-story tower.
 Originally known as the Administration Building, Horrigan Hall was constructed in February 1953, costing $1 million.
 The facility was completely funded by private donations.
 Horrigan Hall has gone through a few remodeling and upgrades over the years.
 In December 1961 a new sound system was added, with central air following in 1970.
 In 1986–87 an elevator was installed and a new 2001 Newburg Road entrance was added as an alternative to the original 2000 Norris Place street entrance.
 Further remodeling and expansion is planned.
 Three new buildings have been proposed in front of and connected to the existing hall.
 The project is dubbed "Bellarmine Centro" and calls for the addition of more than 65,000 sqft of new space and approximately 39,000 sqft of remodeled space in the existing building.
 There will be space for a new Graduate School of Management, bookstore, admissions, registrar, bursar and financial aid offices.
 Classrooms will be added and expanded and a new space dedicated to triple the size of the Thomas Merton Center, the official repository of Merton's manuscripts, which hosts approximately 3,000 research international scholars and visitors annually.
 A garden and green space will be added, including a green roof accessible to students and faculty.
 Bellarmine Centro is estimated to cost $38 million and will be funded entirely by private sources.